saucelabs/sauce-docs/docs/dev/low-code/projects.md

 ### Project Cards

 Clicking a project card will take you to its **Project Details** page.
-See [Projects](/dev/low-code/projects/project-details) for more information.
+See [Project Details](/dev/low-code/projects/project-details) for more information.

 #### Starting a Recording